The-Talik/Red-Wizards-Extended-Endgame/README.md

 - Attacking/destroying a turret should make the whole sector hostile.
 - Faction launches hunter fleet if you threaten a station.
 - Equipment that adds Bounty (You will more often be attacked by...)
-- Auto updater.
-(Maybe a separate mod-manager mod?)
+- Auto updater for mod framework.
 - Equipment that converts equipment/cargo/hanger/crew/etc between each other.
+  - Add crew slot.
+Limit 1 per type, so this only helps ships that don't already have that crew type.
 - Way to make smaller ships more competitive late-game.
   - Maybe big ships are vulnerable from behind?
 Causing extra damage, and debufs?
-  - Equipment that ads extra crew seats.
-Only installable if the ship does not already have a crew seat for that type.
 - Way to make ramming builds more viable late-game
-- Some form of endgame state that requires you to piss off all factions but one, in order to gain some super reward.
 - Maybe a separate higher-level version of Space Pilot and Fleet Commander that only starts when the base skills are maxed out.
 This would allow the game to keep the standard L55-60 skills as hard to get, but introduce a new set of skill upgrades.
 - Allow higher versions of items (mk, etc.) to be intentionally turned down to mimic their weaker versions.
+- When enemies run from you due to low health, they should flee to their own bases, turret clusteres if possible.
+- Add Bounty to end-game ships.
 - Balance for ultra-late-game sectors L150+
   - Tiers 8 (Celestial) and 9(Transcendent)
-  -  allow very high level enemies to drop ship blueprints
+  - allow very high level enemies to drop ship blueprints, possibly including unique faction ships
 - UI improvements:
   - Controls active with map open.
+  - Speed boosters as a toggle, rather than hold.
   - Map UI updates (Maybe a separate mod?)
   - Crafting UI updates (maybe a separate mod?)
-  - Button to hide a recipe from the crafting list.
+  - Button to hide/forget a recipe from the crafting list.
 - Autopilot
+  - Maybe as an equipment module.
+  - Auto fly to area highlighted on local map.